 There should be balance in your program.
 Unless your chest has been neglected and is a legitimate weak spot, giving it top training priority isn't usually appropriate.
 The pecs primarily draw the upper arm toward the midline of the body (a horizontal pushing motion).
 Compare the volume of your chest workout to the volume of work you do for the opposite function in the back (horizontal pulls).
 Most people have as much or more volume for just their pecs as they do their entire back.
 Can you say unbalanced?

 On Mondays, or "National Chest Training Day," as some people call it, the bench presses and chest machines are typically filled with eager trainees.
-Because of this bum-rush to the bench press and improper technique, it's you will likely see a young guy spending more time rubbing his shoulder than under the barbell.
+Because of this bum-rush to the bench press and improper technique, you will likely see a young guy spending more time rubbing his shoulder than under the barbell.
 A chest press seems like an easy movement to perform, but there are a few things you need to be aware of if you don't want your shoulders to resemble a log after it's been through a wood-chipper.

 When performing any kind of pressing motion for the chest, there is the chance that you will wreck your AC joint and the structures around it.
 To prevent this, you simply need to reduce the amount of shoulder rotation during the movement.
 Keep your shoulder blades pinched back (retracted) throughout the entire movement.
 The guilty sinners tend to protract their shoulders (round them forward) as they press, not only robbing the pecs of some of their involvement, but also putting the shoulder girdle in a vulnerable position, "pinching" a portion of your rotator cuff that could result in a sharp pain.

 Too Much Bench Pressing

 Unless you are training for maximum strength (particularly powerlifting), there isn't a good reason to focus on bench pressing.
 To people focused on aesthetics, the bench press is just another chest exercise, and maybe not the greatest.